Ornament (music): Acciaccatura

 The word acciaccatura (/əˌtʃækəˈtjʊərə/ə-CHAK-ə-TURE-ə, /-ˌtʃɑːkə-/ --CHAHK--; /it/) comes from the Italian verb acciaccare, "to crush".
 In the 18th century, it was an ornament applied to any of the main notes of arpeggiated chords, either a tone or semitone below the chord tone, struck simultaneously with it and then immediately released.
 Hence the German translation Zusammenschlag (together-stroke).

 In the 19th century, the acciaccatura (sometimes called short appoggiatura) came to be a shorter variant of the long appoggiatura, where the delay of the principal note is quick.
 It is written using a grace note (often a quaver, or eighth note), with an oblique stroke through the stem.
 In the Classical period, an acciaccatura is usually performed before the beat and the emphasis is on the main note, not the grace note.
 The appoggiatura long or short has the emphasis on the grace note.

-The exact interpretation of this will vary according to the tempo of the piece, but the following is possible:
+The exact interpretation of this will vary according to the tempo of the piece: